The original version of this document is located at https://docs.qfield.org/how-to/attributes-form

 aggregate( layer:='regions', aggregate:='max', expression:="code", filter:=intersects( $geometry, geometry( @parent ) ) )

-To transform the coordinates received from \@position_coordinate to the
+To transform the coordinates received from \@position_coordinate to the coordinate system of your project:

 sql

-x(transform(@position_coordinate, 'EPSG:4326', @project_crs ))
+x(transform(@position_coordinate, 'EPSG:4326', @project_crs))

-y(transform(@position_coordinate, 'EPSG:4326', @project_crs ))
+y(transform(@position_coordinate, 'EPSG:4326', @project_crs))

-If you want to use the snapping results after drawing a line, you can
+If you want to use the snapping results after drawing a line, you can use the @snapping_results

-match of the first point of a line.
+of the snapping match of the first point of a line.

 sql